Kaiser Shipyards

-About Kaiser Shipyards
+Kaiser Shipyards History

 Kaiser Shipyards built several famous vessels, such as the Liberty ships and Victory ships.
 Both types of ships were known for carrying massive amounts of supplies, ammunition, and munitions during World War II.
-Some of the well-known ships include the SS Red Oak Victory, SS Jeremiah O’Brien, and SS Lane Victory.
+Some of the well-known ships of these types include the SS Red Oak Victory, SS Jeremiah O’Brien, and SS Lane Victory.

 The shipyard also set records during its peak.
 For instance, Kaiser Shipyards holds the record for building the SS Robert E. Peary in less than five days.
 It also holds the record for building the SS Joseph N. Teal Victory ship in less than ten days.